apache/hbase/hbase-rest/README.txt

-This maven module has the protobuf definition files used by regionserver grouping.
+This maven module has the protobuf definition files used by REST.

 The produced java classes are generated and then checked in.
 The reasoning is that they change infrequently.